Switching From Coffee To Tea?

 • Iced Teas - you can make any tea a refreshing cold beverage!
 You're familiar with the classic, iced black tea (and this here's a good one) but if you are adventurous, you can also experiment with more exotic things like iced hibiscus or iced earl grey lattes.
 The great thing about iced tea is you can brew up a batch and keep a pitcher in the fridge so that you always have something tasty on hand to drink.

-Lastly, if you are in the throes of a craft coffee addictionyou grind your own beans, buy freshly roasted from a local shop, you care about flavor profiles, acidity, etc.then please consider avoiding bagged tea.
-Most of it is not high quality.
-Some of it may be, but the few seconds of convenience you are trading away by having it prebagged is wasted by allowing the tea to become stale more quickly.
-Instead, do yourself a favor: pick up a reusable tea steeper to brew up quality loose teas.
+Lastly, if you are in the throes of a craft coffee addictionyou grind your own beans, buy freshly roasted from a local shop, you care about flavor profiles, acidity, etc.then please consider a high quality tea.
+And do yourself a favor: pick up a reusable tea steeper to brew up quality loose teas.
 It will open up a world of flavors.

 As always, be aware that this is not health advice and should not be taken as such.
 Plants are potent and can have medicinal effects and impacts not stated herein.
 Please consult with your doctor before making any changes, especially if you have a health condition, are pregnant, or are taking medication.